How To Get Rid Of Flies

 Why are Flies so Dangerous?

-Another way they pose a major risk to your health is when a fly lands on feces or rotting garbage, it picks up pathogens onto its body and brings it wherever else it lands.
-One of the many places that flies might land could be on your food, potentially exposing you to disease such as typhoid fever, cholera, bacillary dysentery, hepatitis, ophthalmia, or infantile diarrhea.
+Another way they pose a major risk to your health is when a fly lands on feces or rotting garbage, it picks up pathogens onto its body and brings them wherever else it lands.
+One of the many places that flies might land could be on your food, potentially exposing you to disease such as typhoid fever, cholera, bacillary dysentery, hepatitis, ophthalmia or infantile diarrhea.
 It is important to be diligent with prevention to avoid an infestation in your home or business.

 • Clean out drains, removing food debris where possible